enarroied/notes_from_pyconFr_2023/doc/source/change the settings to make the html folder.md

 ## Why to change the settings

-I have the documents used to create the documentation in a folder called "doc".
+I have the documents used to create the documentation in a folder called "docs".
 When I create the html files with the ```make html``` command, the html files are inserted in doc/build.html.

 But when I uplpoad the documentation to github, if I want github pages to display my page, I need to have it in a folder called "doc" in the root of the project.
 So it would be very convenient if that was the default setting, instead of having to drag and drop (+ there is the risk of forgetting to do it).